propdata/rewp-api/README.rst

 Contact Us
 ----------

-If yyou have any trouble, or require any assistance, please e-mail us at support@propdata.net.
+If you have any trouble, or require any assistance, please e-mail us at support@propdata.net.